Meet Richard S. Nachwalter, MD

 Dr. Nachwalter graduated from the State University of New York at Binghamton with honors and then attended medical school at the University of Pittsburgh.
 He then went on to complete his Orthopedic Residency at State University of New York at Stony Brook.
 At the State University of New York at Stony Brook he was appointed Administrative Chief Resident.
 He then went on to complete his fellowship in spinal surgery at the Thomas Jefferson University Hospital in Philadelphia where he was trained by world-renowned spine surgeons.
 Thomas Jefferson University Hospital is home to the Regional Spinal Cord Injury Center of the Delaware Valley, one of 16 such centers in the nation.

-Away from his practice, he maintains ties to current research and practices through his memberships in the North American Spine Society, The American Academy of Orthopedic Surgery, The New Jersey Orthopedic Society and the Medical Society of New Jersey.
+He also maintains ties to current research and practices through his memberships in the North American Spine Society, The American Academy of Orthopedic Surgery, The New Jersey Orthopedic Society and the Medical Society of New Jersey.
 Dr. Nachwalter has also been the recipient of numerous Healing Hand Awards and ACE awards.

-Currently, Dr. Richard Nachwalter is involved cutting edge spinal surgery at Morristown Medical Center, by serving as Chairman of the Spine New Technology Committee.
+Currently, Dr. Nachwalter is involved in cutting edge spinal surgery at Morristown Medical Center, by serving as Chairman of the Spine New Technology Committee.
 He also serves on the Spine Steering committee and on the Orthopedic advisory committee.
 He has extensive experience in both surgical and nonsurgical management of spinal disorders.
 He utilizes minimally invasive techniques, microscopic surgical techniques, and traditional surgery as well.
 All conservative measures are exhausted before surgery is considered.